opendocsg/slw-judgments-backfill/2016_SGHC_282/report.md

 _Civil procedure_ – _Injunctions_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 140 of 2016 was allowed in part by the Court of Appeal on 5 July 2017.
-See [2017] SGCA 55.]
+See <span class="citation">[2017] SGCA 55</span>.]

 27 December 2016